-Here are some researching findings by KM Wasylyshyn and Frank Masterpasqua:*
+Here are some research findings by KM Wasylyshyn and Frank Masterpasqua:

 - Individuals who have developed self-compassion can see failure as a learning opportunity.
-It allows them to focus more on what’s needed to be accomplished instead of being choked up by failure.
+It allows them to focus more on what needs to be done instead of being choked up by failure.
 In contrast, those who lack self-compassion will try to avoid situations they think they might fail.
 As a result, a lack of self-compassion directly reduces one’s courage and readiness towards facing challenges.

 - There is a direct relationship between compassion towards oneself and towards others.
 Researches state that those who are more self-critical naturally become more critical of others too.
 These self-critics often focus on theirs and others’ shortcomings.

 - A higher level of self-compassion is directly linked to more perspectives-taking.
 Experienced coaches will agree that if they can help their clients reframe challenges, they help their clients to greatly reduce personal stress.
-It will even help offended parties to foster greater forgiveness.
+In conflicts, it will even help offended parties to foster greater forgiveness.